SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

                | Stop
   deriving (Eq, Show)

-type DNA = [Nucleotide]  -- Nucleic Acid Sequence type Protein = [AminoAcid]  -- Protein Sequence
+type NucleicSeq = [Nucleotide]  -- Nucleic Acid Sequence type ProteinSeq = [AminoAcid]   -- Protein Sequence
 {% endhighlight %}

 Here I've created two new data types: `Nucleotide`, and `AminoAcid`.
-These new data types consist of unique value constructors and the type synonyms `DNA`, `Protein`  declare my intent to work with these sequences as lists of their respective building blocks.
+These new data types consist of unique value constructors and the type synonyms `NucleicSeq`, `ProteinSeq` declare my intent to work with these sequences as lists of their respective building blocks.

-Let's get a quick feel for how we can work with this new system and see how it prevents some of the aforementioned weirdness using `ghci`
+Let's get a quick feel for how we can work with this new system and see how it prevents some of the aforementioned weirdness:

 {% highlight haskell %}
 ghci> let mydna = [Guanosine, Adenine, Thymine, Thymine, Adenine, Cytosine, Adenine]